A guide to non-standard files outside the standard Foreign and Commonwealth Office corporate file plan.

 The practice of carrying out record audits lapsed for some years and was reinstated in 2012 in line with the recommendations of an internal review into the management and release of the colonial administration files (the Cary report).
 The 2012 audit was carried out by FCO records managers.
 We used linear meterage to arrive at an estimate of the number of files.
 On this basis, we estimated the non-standard material contained approximately 250,000 files and we published a high-level archive record inventory on gov.uk.

 The specialist contractor initially overestimated the number of files in the non-standard collections due to errors in applying the formula for calculating equivalent files for microform records.
 The FCO was at this point provided with a total figure for the non-standard material of 1.2 million files.
 We reported this estimate to The National Archives for their Record Transfer Report and to The Lord Chancellor’s Advisory Council on National Records and Archives.
 We also declared this estimate on the gov.uk website since it reflected our understanding at the time.
-Following quality control work by the specialist contractor, the total number of non-standard files was revised down substantially to 600,000.
-The reason for this large difference is that technical issues with the generation of equivalent file numbers for microform meant that in some cases the number of images on a microform sheet or film had been counted, in other cases a calculation of 10 images per file had been used.
-This made a substantial difference to the estimate, for some record series by a factor of 100.
+Following quality control work by the specialist contractor, the total number of non-standard files was revised down to 600,000.

-Currently the number of non-standard files in the FCO release programme is 627,307.
 Following further audits of material managed by the FCO’s Archive Management Team, in 2015 we incorporated a further 18,778 files into the non-standard release programme.
-These additional files consist almost exclusively of file registers and Confidential Print volumes.
+These additional files consist almost exclusively of file registers and Confidential Print volumes..

 The large number of different formats in the non-standard material such as standard paper files, microform, computer media, index cards, reel-to-reel film and audio tapes makes a fully accurate count impractical.
 An exact file count for each records series will only be known when the records are reviewed for release.
 Counting all of the records individually now would delay higher priority work on reviewing the records for release.

-The term “non-standard” refers to files outside the FCO filing plan which are held by the Archive Management Team in the central FCO archive.
+As outlined above, the term ‘non-standard’ refers to files outside the FCO filing plan which are held by the Archive Management Team in the central FCO archive.
 Our estimate of 600,000 non-standard files does not include any non-standard files amongst the estimated 170,000 files in legacy record series held outside the FCO main archive.
 These additional records were identified during a records audit carried out in Autumn 2014.

 3. Retention by the FCO of non-standard files